SilentNightSound/GI-Model-Importer/Guides/AnimatedTextureTutorial.md

 `$\RabbitFX\AnimationMode1`

 ; Default behaviour when animation is inactive.
 Setting `0` has the texture continue to appear, setting `1` makes it vanish
-`$\RabbitFX\cutout1`
+; Setting `-1` will make only the parts that correspond to an fx value of 0 vanish (ie parts that are always inactive) `$\RabbitFX\cutout1`

 ; Same as above, but for glowmap2.
 Not required if not setting glowmap2